-The aim is to provide students with the knowledge and skills necessary for a successful career in the marketing and advertising industry.
+The aim of the course is to provide students with the knowledge and skills necessary for a successful career in the marketing and advertising industry.
 In addition to a serious academic base and business-oriented marketing part of the programme, students will acquire skills to develop a creative concept, plan and manage an advertising campaign, critically analyze it and evaluate its results.

 Students will learn to interpret the solutions.
 Students will be introduced to and encouraged to use spreadsheet and statistical software.
 The main topics studied include: investment appraisal; summary statistics; probability distributions for marketing; correlation and linear regression; forecasting techniques for time series; and project management.